vaughnteegarden/slate/source/includes/_howtojwt.md

 <aside class="notice">
 **Note:**

-For testing via cURL or Postman without a server-side JWT library, you can use https://jwt.io/#debugger to generate valid JWT tokens.

-Use https://www.epochconverter.com/ to generate the token expiration in Epoch time.
+For testing via cURL or Postman without a server-side JWT library, you can use https://jwt.io/#debugger to generate valid JWT tokens. <br><br>Use https://www.epochconverter.com/ to generate the token expiration in Epoch time. <br><br><a href="images/postman-example.zip">Click here for screenshots showing registration using jwt.io and Postman.</a>
 </aside>

 #### Requirements